Wall Street falls on fiscal cliff setback

 The day's round of data indicated the economy was surprisingly resilient in November; consumer spending rose by the most in three years and a gauge of business investment jumped.

 But separate data showed consumer sentiment slumped in December.
-The S&P Retail Index .SPXRT fell 1.2 percent.
+The S&P Retail Index fell 1.2 percent.

 U.S.-listed shares of Research in Motion RIMM.O sank 22.7 percent to $10.91 after the Canadian company, known as the BlackBerry maker, reported its first-ever decline in its subscriber numbers on Thursday alongside a new fee structure for its high-margin services segment.